pteroctopus/fuzzmux.tmux/README.md

 Press `prefix` + <kbd>s</kbd> to open the session switcher.
 You'll see a list like:

 ```
-@0        3 windows  2025-11-14 09:30  editor,server,logs    *
+@0        windows:3  2025-11-14 09:30  editor,server,logs    *
-@1        2 windows  2025-11-14 08:15  docker,monitoring
+@1        windows:2  2025-11-14 08:15  docker,monitoring
-@project  5 windows  2025-11-13 14:22  main,test,build,docs,debug
+@project  windows:5  2025-11-13 14:22  main,test,build,docs,debug
 ```

 The `*` indicates the currently attached session.
-The preview window shows all windows in the session.
+With preview enabled, the preview window shows all windows in the session with an arrow (→) indicating the active window.

 - Type to fuzzy search
 - Use arrow keys to navigate